dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Deployment Step-by-Step.md

 Duration: 45 minutes

-In this exercise, you perform the final integration with the Text Analytics APIs and the Azure Machine Learning service you previously deployed to deliver the completed proof of concept solution.
+In this exercise, you perform the integration with the Text Analytics APIs and the Azure Machine Learning service you previously deployed to deliver the proof of concept solution.

 ### Task 1: Retrieve the Text Analytics API endpoint and key